Victorian children will be better protected under new laws announced by the Andrews Labor Government on 22 November 2016.

 The Bill delivers on key recommendations from the 2013 ?Betrayal of Trust' report, and will apply to all religious institutions, community organisations, childcare facilities and government bodies that exercise care, supervision or authority over children, and are capable of being sued.

 The Labor Government remains open to participating in a national redress scheme for victims of historical child sexual abuse.
 Bodies who join the scheme will be required to pay out eligible claims against them.
 The Government is unable to force participation, and South Australia has already opted out.

 To avoid further delays for victims, the Victorian Labor Government continues to develop a state-based scheme.

-Acting for many victims of abuse, Bree Knoester guides and supports her clients through the legal process with consistent and carefully considered advice.
-For a confidential discussion, you can contact Bree on her direct telephone number (03) 9321 9879.
+Acting for many victims of abuse, Adviceline guides and supports clients through the legal process with consistent and carefully considered advice.
+For a confidential discussion, you can contact our team directly (03) 9321 9988.